gangdong/gangdong.github.io/_posts/2021-04-13-Blog-speeding-up-loadtime.markdown

 I reviewed all of the JS/CSS that block the page rendering.

 + I removed the unnecessary ones.
-+ For the remained, I also use the jsdelivr CDN to fast the acquiring.
++ For the remained, I also use the jsdelivr CDN to speed up the acquiring.
 + Delivering critical JS/CSS inline and deferring all non-critical JS/styles.

 ***Wow!*** After all of above works, the load time is 1.84s finally!
 I can live with that.